 James Francis Cameron was born on August 16, 1954 in Kapuskasing, Ontario, Canada.
 He moved to the United States in 1971.
-The son of an engineer, he majored in physics at California State University but, after graduating, drove a truck to support his screenwriting ambition.
-He landed his first professional film job as art director...
+The son of an engineer, he majored in physics at California State University before switching to English, and eventually dropping out.
+He then drove a truck to support his ...

-, a railroad brakeman, and Anne Patricia (Reilly) Gibson (who died in December of 1990).
-His mother was Irish, from County Longford, while his American-born father is of mostly Irish descent...
+Mel Columcille Gerard Gibson was born January 3, 1956 in Peekskill, New York, USA, as the sixth of eleven children of Hutton Gibson, a railroad brakeman, and Anne Patricia (Reilly) Gibson (who died in December of 1990).
+His mother was Irish, from County Longford, while his American-born father is ...

 He is not only an actor, but a pretty good director.
 I like his movies because they are based in historical events.
 Even though they might not seem historical accurate (most films are not historically accurate anyways), at the same time that does not make his films bad, on the contrary I think, his films are very entertaining, and he transport you to a specific historical period.

 George Walton Lucas, Jr. was raised on a walnut ranch in Modesto, California.
 His father was a stationery store owner and he had three siblings.
 During his late teen years, he went to Thomas Downey High School and was very much interested in drag racing.
 He planned to become a professional racecar ...